Large vertex-flames in uncountable digraphs

 The existence of large vertex-flames in the sense above in countable rooted digraphs was shown by the second author \cite{joo2019vertex}*{Theorem 1.2}.
 He proved later with Erde and Gollin the strengthened of this result stating that every vertex-flames of a countable rooted digraph can be extended into a large one \cite{erde2020enlarging}*{Theorem 1.3}.
-The main result of the paper is leaving countable digraphs behind and handling the smallest uncountable case: \begin{thm} Every rooted digraph of size at most $ \aleph_1 $ admits a large vertex-flame. \end{thm} As in the case of the infinite version of Menger's theorem \ref{t: inf Menger}, the construction and the necessary arguments are getting significantly more complex when the considered digraphs are uncountable.
-Although several of our tools can be used to approach the problem for arbitrarily large digraphs, our proof relies strongly on the fact that there is an enumeration of the vertex set in which the proper initial segments are countable.
-We expect that Theorem \ref{t: main result} remains true without any size restriction on the digraph but we feel that, despite of solving yet the smallest uncountable case, the complete understanding of the concept is still far away. \begin{conj} Every rooted digraph admits a large vertex-flame. \end{conj}
+The main result of the paper is leaving countable digraphs behind and handle the smallest uncountable case: \begin{thm} Every rooted digraph of size at most $ \aleph_1 $ admits a large vertex-flame. \end{thm} As in the case of the infinite version of Menger's theorem, \cref{t: inf Menger}, the construction and the necessary arguments get significantly more complex when the digraph in question is uncountable.
+Although several of our tools can be used to approach the problem for arbitrary large digraphs, our proof relies strongly on the fact that there is an enumeration of the vertex set in which the proper initial segments are countable.
+We expect that \cref{t: main result} remains true without any size restriction on the digraph but we feel that, despite solving the smallest uncountable case, a complete understanding of the problem is still far. \begin{conj} Every rooted digraph admits a large vertex-flame. \end{conj}

 The following edge-variant of the problem is wide open even in the countable case, but known for finite digraphs even in a fractional variant with edge-capacities and ``flow-connectivity'' (see \cite{jooGreedoidFlame2021}*{Theorem 4.1}).